The switchover to Google Analytics 4 has got many people in search of alternatives to Google Analytics.

 But did you know, you don’t have to rely on Google Analytics to track your website visitor activity?

 If you find GA too complicated to use, or a hassle in general (especially GA4 and its lengthy set-up process!) never fear.

 Here are 17 handpicked Google Analytics alternatives your business can start using today.

 Your go to for: website analytics that your whole team can get behind.

-With this popular GA alternative, you can get real-time site and product analytics presented simply with no set-up required, and no learning curve to get your head around.
+With this popular Google Analytics alternative, you can get real-time site and product analytics presented simply with no set-up required, and no learning curve to get your head around.

 It’s important to note that with GoSquared, data from your website visitors is anonymised by default, and is only used to provide you with your key website metrics.
 This is different to most other tools out there and can be a real selling point to your own customers who are increasingly privacy aware.